Application to the Master of Arts Program in the Department of Communication Studies

 decisions.
 If the student is accepted into the program, the Graduate Coordinator will

-forward all relevant forms to the Office of Graduate Studies.
+forward all relevant forms to the Office of the Graduate School.
 Considerations for admissions are as follows:

 - The undergraduate cumulative GPA should be at least 3.0.
 Exceptions are possible.